rtyle/connect-things/README.md

 ## SmartThings Cloud Connector Schema App

-Assuming that SmartThings will not be able to reach the connect-things service directly, an [ngrok](https://ngrok.com/) (or equivalent) tunnel to it will be required.
+Assuming that SmartThings will not be able to reach the **connect-things** service directly, an [ngrok](https://ngrok.com/) (or equivalent) tunnel to it will be required.
+We assume that ngrok is used here.
-One side of the tunnel should target the port (default, 8081) of the connect-things host/service and the other side of the tunnel should be identified reliably with your custom [subdomain](https://ngrok.com/docs#http-subdomain).
+One side of the tunnel should target the port (default, 8081) of the **connect-things** host/service and the other side of the tunnel should be identified reliably with your custom [subdomain](https://ngrok.com/docs#http-subdomain).
 For example,